1938 Bulgarian parliamentary election

 Parliamentary elections were held in Bulgaria to elect members of the XXIV Ordinary National Assembly between 6 and 27 March 1938, the first after the 1934 coup.
 The elections were held on a non-partisan basis, with all parties banned.
 Pro-government candidates won a majority of seats.
 Voter turnout was 70%.
 Women were allowed to vote – for the first time – if they were married, divorced or widowed.

-Despite gerrymandering and manipulation, the opposition performed unexpectedly well and after the election the government pressured some of their elected MPs into supporting the government.
+Despite gerrymandering and manipulation, the opposition performed unexpectedly well.
 Following the election, three meetings were held in April 1938, one with 17 MPs from the regions of Burgas and Stara Zagora, one with 42 from Vratsa, Pleven and Shumen and one with 32 from Plovdiv and Sofia, with all of them expressing support for the government and a further six expressed support without being present, for a total of 97 pro-government MPs.
 Despite the non-partisan nature of the election, only ten elected MPs had never previously been members of any defunct parties.

 Electoral system

-For the first time since 1911 the election was held under first-past-the-post, with 160 separate constituencies, some of them gerrymandered.
+For the first time since the 1911 election MPs were elected under first-past-the-post, with 160 separate constituencies, some of them gerrymandered.